softmagnet/tp/docs/DeveloperGuide.md

 #### Design Considerations

 1. (Bad) After each command call, set a variable in the `CommandResult` to be the value of the Tab to change to, or a boolean value to see if we need to update the class.
-The `MainWindow` would then check the variables in `CommandResult` after each execution, and update the tab or class accordingly.
+The `MainWindow` would then check the variables in `CommandResult` in `MainWindow#executeCommand()`, and updates the tab or class accordingly.
-   - This is a very bad and inefficient method as the `MainWindow` would have to constantly be checking the `CommandResult` after every `Command`.
+   - This is a very bad and inefficient method as the `MainWindow` would have to constantly check the `CommandResult` after every `Command`.
    - With the addition of new variables in `CommandResult`, it has the potential to introduce more bugs and make the code more unreadable.
-Additionally, other classes wouold also be able to access these variables accidentally, leading to unwanted consequences.
+Additionally, other classes may also be able to access these variables accidentally, as they have to be `public` in order for `MainWindow` to access them, leading to unwanted consequences.
-2. (Good) Follow the Observer Pattern, where we register the `MainWindow` as an `Observer` to observe the abstract `Command` class, and will only gets updated when necessary.
+2. (Good) Follow the Observer Pattern taught in CS2103T, where we register the `MainWindow` as a `CommandObserver` to observe the abstract `Command` class, and will only get updated when necessary.
    - This is a more efficient method as the `MainWindow` does not have to always check the `CommandResult` after each execution.
    - No new variables are needed to be introduced into the `CommandResult`, keeping our code neater and less bug prone.